-The University has outstanding four series of General Obligation Refunding Bonds and four series of General Obligation Bonds issued under the 2002 Master Indenture, the First Supplemental Indenture, the Sixth Supplemental Indenture, the Seventh Supplemental Indenture, the Eighth Supplemental Indenture, the Ninth Supplemental Indenture, and the Tenth Supplemental Indenture.
+The University has outstanding four series of General Obligation Refunding Bonds and five series of General Obligation Bonds issued under the 2002 Master Indenture, the Seventh Supplemental Indenture, the Eighth Supplemental Indenture, the Ninth Supplemental Indenture, the Tenth Supplemental Indenture and the Eleventh supplemental Indenture.
 Such bonds constitute direct and general obligations of the University.
 The full faith and credit of the University has been pledged to the payment of the principal and redemption price of the Bonds and interest thereon.